qelectrotech/qelectrotech-doc/source/users/schema/basics/rectangle.rst

 Rectangle properties
 #######################

-The edges and the internal area from the triangle can be costumized at QElectroTech.
+The edges and the internal area from the triangle can be customized at QElectroTech.

 * The edges from a rectangle have the same properties as a `line`_.
 * The type of filling for closed primitive objects (rectangle, ellipse and closed polygon) are: **None**, **Solid line** and some types of grids.